jamesavery/QCC/README.md

+# 18/3/2025: Elaboration on synthesis assignment

+There was a mistake on the blackboard during the lecture when calculating the ZYZ-decomposition: numpy's atan2 is called as atan2(y,x), not atan2(x,y), so atan2(ra,rb) should be replaced by atan2(rb,ra) in the calculation of beta.
+See git issue #4: https://github.com/jamesavery/QCC/issues/4.

 # 17/3/2025: Elaboration on synthesis assignment

 I have received some questions about the gate synthesis assignment, in particular what representation to use for the synthesized gates.